 I remember the first time I heard the phrase “portfolio career”.
 I was a student, talking to somebody about fifteen years older than me, and I was immediately beguiled by the idea.
 It seemed pretty alien to me, given that my parents each stayed in one profession (and largely one workplace) for their entire working life, but it struck a chord.
 It wasn’t until – about fifteen years later – somebody described my career as “portfolio” that I recalled that conversation and realised that, yes, in a roundabout way I’d achieved exactly that.

 I’m also rather keen on the title “cultural activist”, which somebody kindly called me recently.
-This also covers a lot of my portfolio – running the project New Books in German, which is all about moving literature across borders, opening readers up to other cultures; my position as researcher, editor and translator for the ‘Writing Brecht’ project at Oxford University; and my role as founding co-ordinator of the Oxford German Network.
+This also covers a lot of my portfolio – running the Stephen Spender Trust and New Books in German, which are all about moving literature across borders, opening readers up to other cultures; my former position as researcher, editor and translator for the ‘Writing Brecht’ project at Oxford University; and my role as founding coordinator of the Oxford German Network.

 I live in Oxford with my husband and two young children, but travel regularly to London.
 I visit Berlin often, for work and pleasure, and attend the London and Frankfurt Book Fair every year.

 Before moving to Oxford, I completed a PhD in Modern German Literature at University College London (2003-2007).
 My thesis was on the German-language, post-Holocaust poet Paul Celan, and his translations of French poetry.
 This was the basis of my monograph, which came out in 2010.

 My undergraduate degree was in German and French at Cambridge University (Selwyn College, 1997-2001) and I took a Masters in European Literature at Oxford University from 2002-03.
 In between these studies, I spent two years living and working in Munich.